ervahelin/internshipTask/README.md

 # How to interact with this website
 This website displays a list of cat breeds, allowing users to click on a breed's card to navigate to its Wikipedia page.
 Additionally, a search function filters breeds dynamically after typing at least three letters.
+To start the project you have to run it in the project directory with `npm start`.

 ## Available Scripts

 In the project directory, you can run: